-Background: Homozygous familial hypercholesterolaemia is a genetic disorder characterised by substantially raised LDL cholesterol, reduced LDL receptor function, xanthomas, and CVD before age 20 years.
+Homozygous familial hypercholesterolaemia is a genetic disorder characterised by substantially raised LDL cholesterol, reduced LDL receptor function, xanthomas, and CVD before age 20 years.
 Conventional therapy is with statins, ezetimibe, and apheresis.
 We aimed to assess the long-term safety and efficacy of the proprotein convertase subtilisin/kexin type 9 (PCSK9) inhibitor evolocumab in a subset of patients with homozygous familial hypercholesterolaemia enrolled in an open-label, non-randomised phase 3 trial.

-Methods: In this interim subset analysis of the TAUSSIG study, which was undertaken at 35 sites in 17 countries, we included patients >12 years of age with homozygous familial hypercholesterolaemia who were on stable LDL cholesterol-lowering therapy for at least 4 weeks; all patients received evolocumab 420 mg subcutaneously monthly, or if on apheresis every 2 weeks.
+In this interim subset analysis of the TAUSSIG study, which was undertaken at 35 sites in 17 countries, we included patients >12 years of age with homozygous familial hypercholesterolaemia who were on stable LDL cholesterol-lowering therapy for at least 4 weeks; all patients received evolocumab 420 mg subcutaneously monthly, or if on apheresis every 2 weeks.
 Dosing could be increased to every 2 weeks after 12 weeks in patients not on apheresis.

-The primary outcome of the TAUSSIG study was treatment-emergent adverse events; secondary outcomes were the effects of evolocumab on LDL cholesterol and other lipids.
+Secondary outcomes were the effects of evolocumab on LDL cholesterol and other lipids.
 We analysed patients on an intention-to-treat basis, and all statistical comparisons were done post hoc in this interim analysis.

-Findings: 106 patients were included in this analysis, 34 receiving apheresis at study entry and 14 younger than 18 years.
+106 patients were included in this analysis, 34 receiving apheresis at study entry and 14 younger than 18 years.
 The first patient was enrolled on June 28, 2012, and the cutoff date for the analysis was Aug 13, 2015; mean follow-up was 1.7 years.
 After 12 weeks, mean LDL cholesterol decreased from baseline by 20.6%.
 These reductions were maintained at week 48.
 Forty seven of 72 patients, not on apheresis at study entry, increased evolocumab dosing to every 2 weeks, with an additional mean reduction in LDL cholesterol of 8.3%.

 In a post-hoc analysis, mean reductions in LDL cholesterol in patients on apheresis were significant at week 12 and week 48, and did not differ from reductions achieved in patients not on apheresis.
 We noted a small reduction, median −7·7% in lipoprotein(a) at week 12, with some additional reduction at week 48 (–11·9%).
 HDL cholesterol was increased by a mean of 7.6% at week 12 and 7.6% at week 48.